What's the Difference Between Patriotism, Nationalism, and Fascism?

 So, let me offer this creed to harmonize the conflicts that exists between the concepts of patriotism, nationalism, and fascism:

 I am a patriot because I love my country and I love its heritage.
 Just because I display a great love for something does not mean that I am equally displaying a great hatred of something else.
 I do not magnify my country because I hate the country of others, but because of my great love of my own.
 I am not a fascist.
-I don't value dividing people along cultural lines and intimidate the marginalized to generate hatred and empower the state.
-We should value moral division, not cultural.
+I don't value dividing people along cultural lines and intimidating the marginalized to generate hatred and empower the state.
+We should value moral division, the distinction between right and wrong, not cultural.
 Finally, if I am a nationalist, it is only in the sense that I believe that a nation should direct the state and should pursue its own interests when dealing with other states.
 The nation-state still remains the safest repository of sovereignty and the best current arrangement to maintain both unity and plurality in the international order.

 © 2019 William R Bowen Jr